The History of the Giles Family

 b: 19?? d: Nov 2004

-Ursula was married to Michael Murphy.
-She died two days after her sister, Mary, having suffered severe arthritis for many years.
+Ursula eventually passed away just two days after her sister, Mary, having suffered severe arthritis for many years.
 She is believed to have had no children.

 Winnifred Prendergast